icon-account icon-glass

 By Adele Webb

-Sprinting your way to victory every day can be both physically and mentally draining…not to mention challenging, especially with this freezing cold climate – oh Summer where are you!
-Maybe you are a casual runner and lace up for a mile or two, or maybe you are training for an up-and-coming marathon?
-Stamina is required for both of these and taking care of your body is vital.
-Alongside a healthy diet, you can utilise supplements to your advantage to give you that extra spring in your step either as a pre-workout treat, or to replenish your system after the strenuous activity.
-Obviously, you shouldn’t use these as a food replacement, after all, you need to be making sure you consume enough calories.
+Alongside a healthy diet, you can utilise supplements to your advantage to give you that extra spring in your step either as a pre-workout treat, or to replenish your system after a taxing run.
+Hopefully, it goes without saying but you shouldn’t use these as a food replacement – after all, you need to be making sure you consume enough calories.
 However, here at Innermost, we have some of the best supplements for running on the market - full of all the good vitamins to help you go that extra mile!
-Without further ado, let’s introduce you to these…
+Without further ado, let’s introduce you to them…

 • BCCA Complex: There are nine essential amino acids of the twenty, and three of these are called branched-chain amino acids or otherwise known as BCAAs.
 The most important ones, taking these will improve muscle growth.